National and University Library in Zagreb: Historical overview

 The Jesuit order was disbanded in 1773.
-The College continued with its provisional activities until 1776, when the library became part of the Royal Zagreb Academy of Sciences (Regia Academia Zagrabiensis) as an academy of law, philosophy and theology.
+The college continued with its provisional activities until 1776, when the library became part of the Royal Zagreb Academy of Sciences (Regia Academia Zagrabiensis) as an academy of law, philosophy and theology.
 The following year the library received a bequest containing historical material from the clergyman Adam Baltazar Krčelić, with a stipulation that this material be made available to the wider public.

 As a result of legal deposit regulations introduced in 1816 bearing on the University of Pest, the library's national importance began to increase.
 Such legal deposit regulations were extended to the whole territory of Croatia and Slavonia in 1837.
 Antun Kukuljević, politician and the founder of the Croatian educational system, changed the name of the library to the Latin name, Nationalis Academica Bibliotheca, highlighting the dual nature of the library's educational and national functions, which it has jointly developed since then and symbolically preserved in its name to this day.

-The Franz Josef I Royal University in Zagreb was founded in 1874, and the Academy library (Bibliotheca Regiae Academiae Zagrabiensis) became part of the University and changed its name to University Library, increasing its significance and role in higher education.
+The Franz Josef I Royal University in Zagreb was founded in 1874, and the Academy library (Bibliotheca Regiae Academiae Zagrabiensis) became part of the university and changed its name to University Library, increasing its significance and role in higher education.
+In 1892 the Library was enlarged for the famous Bibliotheca Zriniana, the private library of the Croatian Ban Nikola Zrinski, originally established in Čakovec, but which had been abroad for a long time.

 In 1913 the library with its approximately 110,000 volumes moved from the building of the present-day Rector's Office into an impressive Art Nouveau edifice located in 21 Marko Marulić Square, the first building built specifically for the purposes of the library.
 As it was designed to house 500,000 volumes, its premises soon become inadequate for the library's 2,500,000 volumes – books, journals, newspapers and the particularly valuable items of the library's special collections.
 A new library building, the Pantheon of the Croatian Book, was commissioned: its foundation stone was laid in 1988 and the building opened on 28 May 1995 as part of the celebration of the fifth anniversary of Croatia's independence.
 This modern edifice was designed by Croatian architects Velimir Neidhardt, Marijan Hržić, Zvonimir Krznarić and Davor Mance.

+Library was one of the main venues of the 2020 Croatian Presidency of the Council of the European Union.
+For that purpose, 95 million HRK was invested into the preparation of nine conference halls, press center, translators' cabins, videowalls and infirmary; Library was the first building in Croatia fully equipped with 5G network.

+On March 19, 2020 Government of Croatia temporarily moved its assemblies from Banski dvori to the Library, just three days before earthquake in Zagreb.
+Due to restoration of the Dvori, as well as COVID-19, assemblies were kept being held in the Library during 2020.